Neck pain: treatment

-It’s important to note that there is limited scientific evidence proving the effectiveness of many of the therapies used to treat neck pain.
+It’s important to note that there is limited scientific evidence proving the effectiveness of many therapies used to treat neck pain.
 Your doctor can advise you of the treatments that are most likely to be of benefit to you.

 Severe neck pain that occurs after a neck injury can be a serious problem, and you should see your doctor immediately.
-Also, if you have problems with neck pain and experience symptoms such as shooting pains, numbness, tingling, or weakness in the arms or legs, especially if these symptoms come on suddenly or get worse quickly, you should see your doctor straight away.
+Also, if you have problems with neck pain and experience symptoms such as shooting pains, numbness, tingling or weakness in the arms or legs, especially if these symptoms come on suddenly or get worse quickly, you should see your doctor straight away.

 There is no evidence that supportive neck collars relieve pain or improve function in people with neck pain.

 Short-term problems, such as neck pain resulting from a minor whiplash injury, may benefit from the application of a cold pack.
 Cold packs can help reduce inflammation and swelling after an injury and numb the pain.

-Over-the-counter medicines such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs), e.g. ibuprofen, are often tried first.
+Over-the-counter medicines such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs), e.g. ibuprofen, are often tried first.
 Paracetamol can also be used in combination with NSAIDs to treat more severe neck pain.